Sagarika-Singh-99/Medical_chatbot_CAG-RAG/README.md

-# Medical_chatbot_CAG-RAG
+# Memory-Retrieval Chatbot: Enhancing Trust in Medical Chatbot

 Author: Sagarika Singh (ss3038@rit.edu) ([LinkedIn](https://www.linkedin.com/in/sagarika-singh-938aa11bb/)) ([Google Scholar](https://scholar.google.com/citations?user=rKWm70MAAAAJ&hl=en&oi=ao))

 Institution: Rochester Institute of Technology (RIT)

+RIT Capstone Project Link:

+Poster Link:

 ## About

-This project implements a medical chatbot that combines:
-- CAG (Cache-Augmented Generation) via ChromaDB.
-- Selective Retrieval-Augmented Generation (RAG) (BM25 + MedCPT + RRF).

-The system supports multi-turn conversations, reduces hallucinations, and grounds medical responses in reliable evidence.
+Large language models (LLMs) often struggle with hallucinations and context retention, especially in medical dialogues where accuracy is critical.
+This project proposes a hybrid memory-retrieval chatbot architecture that combines Phi-2, a compact LLM, with ChromaDB-based memory and Selective Retrieval-Augmented Generation (RAG) using BM25, MedCPT, and Reciprocal Rank Fusion (RRF).
+ChromaDB anchors conversations with prior user interactions, while the dual retrievers ensure real-time access to verified external medical content.
+The system dynamically merges memory and document contexts, generating responses that are both context-aware and semantically grounded.
+Experimental results on the MedQuAD dataset demonstrate substantial gains in semantic fidelity (BERTScore F1 = 0.8644) compared to baseline RAG models, with improved fluency through memory inclusion and reduced hallucination tendencies via fallback handling.
+This approach enhances trustworthiness in medical chatbot applications by ensuring safer, more relevant responses.

+## Keyword

+Hybrid Medical Chatbot, ChromaDB, Advanced RAG, Phi-2, Hallucination Mitigation

 ## Project Formulation

 - We formulate the task of building a reliable medical chatbot that must balance memory retention, factual accuracy, and hallucination control.
-Given a user’s query Q, the system must recall relevant past interactions using CAG, retrieve factual documents using our medical corpus (selective RAG), and generate an accurate and contextually grounded response using Phi-2.
+Given a user’s query Q, the system must recall relevant past interactions (MR-ChromaDB), retrieve factual documents using our medical corpus (Advanced RAG), and generate an accurate and contextually grounded response using Phi-2.

-- To achieve this, we construct a novel architecture that integrates CAG, powered by ChromaDB and MiniLM, to preserve multi-turn context across sessions, selective RAG, using a dual retriever setup (BM25 and MedCPT) fused via RRF for lexical and semantic relevance and Phi-2 transformer to serve as the generator.
+- To achieve this, we construct a novel architecture that integrates Memory Retrieval, powered by ChromaDB and MiniLM, to preserve multi-turn context across sessions, Advanced RAG, using a dual retriever setup (BM25 and MedCPT) fused via RRF for lexical and semantic relevance and Phi-2 transformer-based language model to serve as the generator.

 - The objective is to reduce hallucinations, enhance semantic coherence, and improve user experience in long-term interactions.